m0st4f4-hub/MCP-ProjectManager/README.md

-# Task Manager - FastAPI & Next.js
+# Project Manager - FastAPI & Next.js

-A full-stack task manager application built with a FastAPI backend and a Next.js frontend.
+A full-stack project manager application built with a FastAPI backend and a Next.js frontend.

 ## Tech Stack